Passport to English Logo

 Restrictive Clauses

-Restrictive clauses contain information essential to the meaning of a sentence.
+Restrictive clauses provide essential information in a sentence.
 The sentence doesn't make sense without the clause.
-Note in the examples below how the clause gives information to describe and define the nouns that precede it.
-For example, the first sentence doesn't make sense if you only say, "He's the man."
-You wouldn't know what man is being referred to.
+The restrictive clause is the part in red in the examples below.
+Note in the examples below how the clause provides information to describe and define the noun.
+For example, in the first sentence, it doesn't make sense to say only "He's the man."
+You wouldn't know which man you're talking about.

 A restrictive clause begins with a relative pronoun.